-Since inception, we have been granted 252 patents, including 23 in the United States and 229 worldwide.
-Among others, these include patents that relate to microencapsulated aspirin ASACARD^a, microencapsulated active principle MICROPUMP^a, methods of producing polyaminoacids for use in delivering proteins and peptides, and nanoparticles of polyaminoacids for delivering proteins and peptides MEDUSA^a, BASULIN^a, as well as made of the nanoparticles, and patents on certain ColCys^a biomaterials.
+Since inception, we have been granted 275 patents.
+Among others, these include patents that relate to microencapsulated aspirin ASACARD, microencapsulated active principle MICROPUMP, methods of producing polyaminoacids for use in delivering proteins and peptides, and nanoparticles of polyaminoacids for delivering proteins and peptides MEDUSA, BASULIN, as well as made of the nanoparticles.
 In the case of the French patents, we currently have counterpart patents or patent application pending in other European nations, Japan and the United States.
 We have several additional patent applications pending in France, other European nations, Japan, the United States and some additional countries.